Foundation Grants Information

 D1285 Grants Management Seminars are held in March and April.

-bids for awards from the District Grant and MOU’s must be with Elizabeth Tatman in June.
+Electronic bids for 2019 awards from the District Grant and club MOU’s must be with Elizabeth Tatman by June 24th 2019

 District Grant Awards may be used to fund humanitarian projects & do not require a